 - Blade materials, assembly details, and dimensions

 - Plow blade configuration (front, underbody, or tow blade) and blade dimensions (length and height)

 - Quality assurance inspections and accept/reject procedures

 - Details of procedures to accept/reject inserts

-Specifications will include text and AutoCAD details of insert dimensions, insert material, blade dimensions, and mounting details, including: bolt pattern and inside measurements, amount of insert inside a blade, and the blade/insert mounting configuration.
+Specifications include text and AutoCAD details of insert dimensions, insert material, blade dimensions, and mounting details (including bolt pattern and inside measurements, amount of insert inside a blade, and blade/insert mounting configuration).